 Or shop for cards from a credit union or smaller bank with lower fees.
-Even if you have bad credit, you can still pick a card, such as the Discover it® Secured card, that waives the fee for your first late payment (after that, up to $40).
+Even if you have bad credit, you can still pick a card, such as the Discover it® Secured Credit Card, that waives the fee for your first late payment (after that, up to $40).

 Thanks to a plethora of options, you shouldn’t have to put up with excessively high late fees.